rigoudyg/climaf/examples/README.rst

   - :download:`derived.py <../examples/derived.py>`      : how to define a new geophysical variable and use it in CliMAF
   - :download:`increm.py <../examples/increm.py>`        : compute any derived variable incrementally (i.e. using new inputs as they become available)
   - :download:`latlonbox.py <../examples/latlonbox.py>`    : define a dataset on a lat-lon box; also extract another box
-  - :download:`regrid.py <../examples/regrid.py>`    : regrid a dataset to a named grid or to the grid of another dataset
+  - :download:`regrid.py <../examples/regrid.py>`    : regrid some data or object to a named grid or to the grid of another object/data
+  - :download:`ann_cycle.py <../examples/ann_cycle.py>`    : compute an annual cycle, using CDO

 .. _examples_data: